Chirped Pulse Analysis and Control in Non-Hermitian Scattering Systems using Complex Time Delay: Additional Data

 \section{Additional Data}

 Figure\,\ref{AdditionalReflectionResults} contains additional chirped pulse reflection data that compliments the results shown in Fig.\,4 of the main text.
-Two representative pulses with equal and opposite chirp parameters are illustrated in panels (a) and (b).
-Figure\,\ref{Transmission_Reflection_SuppMat: Dt0} contains data that is analogous to Fig.\,5 in the main text except for the case where the pulse has a frequency bandwidth of 70 MHz (transmission) and 50 MHz (reflection).
-Figure\,\ref{Reflection_SuppMat_FullData: Dt0} is the full data set of Fig.\,5(b) in the main text.
+Figure\,\ref{Transmission_Reflection_SuppMat: Dt0} contains data that is analogous to Fig.\,6 in the main text except for the case where the pulse has a frequency bandwidth of 70 MHz (transmission) and 50 MHz (reflection).
+Figure\,\ref{Reflection_SuppMat_FullData: Dt0} is the full data set of Fig.\,6(b) in the main text.
 Here we show the multiple divergences for the expected chirp parameter $\Omega'\delta_t^2$ as the imaginary part of reflection time delay crosses through zero.